-VLC will play most any video codec, as well as movies on DVD.
-To watch video online in Firefox, you'll need to install the Hardware Abstraction Layer (HAL) and enable HTML5 DRM.
-Still, some video subscription services like Pure Flix or Netflix may work better in Google Chrome.
+VLC will play most any video codec, as well as movies on DVD (you'll need to install Lubuntu Restricted Extras and libdvdread4).
+To watch commercial video online in Firefox, you'll probably want to install the Hardware Abstraction Layer (HAL) and enable HTML5 DRM.
+And some video subscription services like Pure Flix or Netflix may work better in Google Chrome.
 But, you can stream video through VLC too.
-Or, if your computer is to old / not powerful enough to smoothly playback online video; you may download video to your hard disk first and play it later with VLC.
+Or, if your computer is too old / not powerful enough to smoothly playback online video; you may download video to your hard disk first and play it later with VLC.

 LUBUNTU RESTRICTED EXTRAS installs various non-free codecs and plugins including ffmpeg, Flash 11.2.xx (32-bit), fluendo-mp3, gstreamer and Microsoft fonts.

 Go to Menu --> System Tools --> LXTerminal (or Ctrl+Alt+T)